 Further, third parties routinely file international counterparts of their U.S. applications, some of which have been granted or could in the future be granted in Europe and/or other non-U.S. jurisdictions.
 We, as well as other parties have initiated opposition proceedings against some of these grants, and we may in the future oppose other grants to these or other applicants.
-Similarly, our intellectual property is and may in the future become involved in opposition proceedings in Europe or other jurisdictions.
+Similarly, our intellectual property is and may in the future become involved in opposition proceedings in Europe or other jurisdictions, such as, for example, in Australia, Japan, China, and India.
 These oppositions could lead to the revocation of the patents in whole or in part, or could lead to the claims being narrowed in a way that could impair or preclude our ability to enforce the patents against competitors in Europe.
 For example, in February 2018, several parties filed oppositions in the European Patent Office to the grant of our first in-licensed European patent.
 Later in 2018 and in 2019, several parties filed oppositions in the European Patent Office to the grant of both our second and third in-licensed European patents.
 Opposition proceedings can lead to the revocation of a patent in its entirety; the maintenance of the patent as granted, or the maintenance of a patent in amended form.
 Opposition proceedings typically take years to resolve, including the time taken by appeals that can be filed by any of the parties.
 We cannot guarantee the outcome of the oppositions to our in-licensed European patent, and an adverse result could preclude us from enforcing our rights in Europe against third parties.
-For example, in early 2020, the European Patent Office upheld our first in-licensed European patent in amended form; in late 2021, they revoked our second European patent, and the decision is pending appeal.
+For example, in early 2020, the European Patent Office upheld our third European patent in amended form.
+The decisions on the first and third European patents have been appealed and the appeal is pending.